Periodontics Disease Treatment in Salem, OR

 What Causes Periodontal Disease?

 Due to poor oral hygiene, bacteria and sugary food form a yellow sticky substance, called plaque, on the teeth.
-If not brushed or flossed properly, plaque hardens with time to tartar and spreads towards the gum line, developing pockets between the teeth and gums.
+If not brushed or flossed properly, plaque hardens with time to tartar and spreads toward the gum line, developing pockets between the teeth and gums.
 These pockets fill with bacteria and infect the bones supporting the teeth, loosening them in the process.
 In the long run, this causes teeth loss.

 What are the Symptoms of Periodontal Disease?